Why Are Bed Sheets So Expensive?

 A good set of sheets on the bed is worth it.
 If you care about how well you sleep, then take this to the store and treat yourself to a fantastic set of sheets!

 Not all sheets are created equal!
-Some are better at cooling, like bamboo and silk, while others can be stiff and course, like cotton.
-I like to compare the course cotton sheets to a hotel bed sheets.
-Natural fiber is always a plus, especially if you are looking for an hypoallergenic solution.
+Some are better at cooling, like bamboo and silk, while others, like cotton, can be stiff and coarse.
+I like to compare the course cotton sheets to hotel bedsheets.
+Natural fiber is always a plus, especially if looking for a hypoallergenic solution.

-I hope I answered the question on why are bed sheets so expensive!
-Check out my write up on the pros and cons of bamboo sheets to learn more about the benefits of bamboo sheets.
+I hope I answered the question of why bedsheets are so expensive!
+Check out my write-up on the pros and cons of bamboo sheets to learn more about the benefits of bamboo sheets.
+Get yourself a nice set of sheets as well; your sleep life will thank you!

 Happy Sleeping!